Differential item functioning: Odds ratio

 Thus an obtained value of 0 would indicate no DIF.
-In examining the equation, it is important to note that the minus sign changes the interpretation of values less than or greater than 0.
+The minus sign changes the interpretation of values less than or greater than 0.
 Values less than 0 indicate a reference group advantage whereas values greater than 0 indicate an advantage for the focal group.

 Item response theory

 Item response theory (IRT) is another widely used method for assessing DIF.
 IRT allows for a critical examination of responses to particular items from a test or measure.
 As noted earlier, DIF examines the probability of correctly responding to or endorsing an item conditioned on the latent trait or ability.
 Because IRT examines the monotonic relationship between responses and the latent trait or ability, it is a fitting approach for examining DIF.

 Three major advantages of using IRT in DIF detection are: